 It can be hard for introverts to thrive in a world that values being outgoing and social.
 Introverts are often misunderstood and can be mistreated by people who don’t know better.

-It’s important to understand how to care for introverts in your life, and to know the things you should definitely not do to introverts.
+That’s why it’s important to understand how to care for introverts in your life, and to know the things you should avoid doing to introverts.

 As an introvert, I’ve experienced a lot of crazy things that I’m one hundred percent certain would not have happened if I was a ‘normal’ person, also known as an extrovert.
 These experiences have caused a lot of pain that I’m sure was not the intention of the people involved, which is why I’m sharing 18 ways to care for introverts.